OisinWrites/Store-Bought/README.md

    4. -Recipes page on large screens pushes beyond background on right -CSS code doesn't seem to be the issue, will delete and add html to problem solve -Issue is with section element, adjusting width to a % is helping
+   5. Favicon for meta tab head not working on live site
 ### Unfixed bugs
    1. Media screen resolution built from ""smallest screen size", the minimum size my windows on desktop would minimize to, which unfortunately was only 500px.
 In future I would scale down to as low as 280 and build up from there.